 The Guys’ Guide to Seeing Women, Not Objects

-Most of our research and nonprofit efforts center on teaching girls and women to take their power back in the face of a degrading and objectifying culture that values physical ideals above all else.
+Most of our research and nonprofit efforts focus on teaching girls and women to take their power back in the face of an objectifying culture that values physical ideals above all else.
 This post is about the flipside of that same issue: How men and boys can take their power back.
-Men’s power has been taken away from them by the ever-perpetuated idea that males are helpless, weak, and hopeless in the fight to see women as humans and not as a collection of body parts to be ogled.
+Men’s power has been taken away from them by the ever-constant idea that males are helpless, weak, and hopeless in the fight to see women as humans and not as a collection of body parts to be ogled.
 This is a lie.
+Did you see our viral Carl’s Jr. boycott?
+Lots of guys are sick of being sold short.

-The following post comes from blogger Nate Pyle, who shares our views on the harms of viewing females as merely bodies, and blogged about his plans for a future chat with his young son about the issue.
+The following post comes from blogger Nate Pyle, who echoes our disdain for objectifying ideals and shares our views on the harms of viewing females as merely bodies.
+He blogged about his plans for a future chat with his young son about the issue.
 These are his words:

 Someday I am going to have to have the conversation with my son.
 No, not the conversation all parents dread giving and all kids are mortified having.
 I enjoy making people uncomfortable so that conversation should be fun.
 No, I’m talking about another conversation.
 The one that happens after I catch his eye doing what male eyes do well – following an object of lust.
 We will probably be out at the mall, because that’s what dads do with their sons, and I’ll catch the look.
 Maybe we’ll go to the beach and see it.
 Doesn’t matter where it is, there will come a time when I will see it.
 And then it will be time for this conversation: